joemar25/Mother-Chef/README.md

 <h3> Problem </h3>

-Ezio can manipulate at most XX number of guards with the apple of eden.
+Ezio can manipulate at most `X` number of guards with the apple of eden.

-Given that there are YY number of guards, predict if he can safely manipulate all of them.
+Given that there are `Y` number of guards, predict if he can safely manipulate all of them.

 <h3> Input Format </h3>

 - First line will contain TT, number of test cases.
 Then the test cases follow.

-- Each test case contains of a single line of input, two integers XX and YY.
+- Each test case contains of a single line of input, two integers `X` and `Y`.

 <h3> Output Format </h3>

-For each test case, print \texttt{YES}YES if it is possible for Ezio to manipulate all the guards.
-Otherwise, print \texttt{NO}NO.
+For each test case, print YES if it is possible for Ezio to manipulate all the guards.
+Otherwise, print NO.

-You may print each character of the string in uppercase or lowercase (for example, the strings \texttt{YeS}YeS, \texttt{yEs}yEs, \texttt{yes}yes and \texttt{YES}YES will all be treated as identical).
+You may print each character of the string in uppercase or lowercase (for example, the strings YeS, yEs, yes and YES will all be treated as identical).

 <h3> Constraints </h3>